zackw/header-survey/README.md

 Specifically, is there anything in `b-obsolete` that belongs in `b-ucom`, or vice versa?
 Is there anything *missing* from `b-ucom` or `b-obsolete`, and not mentioned in any other b-file?

-If you're doing this, you might also want to look at the `r-` files, which contain raw lists of everything in `/usr/include` on a tiny sample of bleeding-edge OSes.
-Here we are trying to be as inclusive as possible but still weed out headers that are specific to one OS.
-The `b-` and `r-` files feed into `setcommon.py` to generate the big list in `scansys.py`.

 ## Table Generation